Viewable With ANY Browser

 Note that the Plain files might not contain all the content intended for the message.
 This would be caused by placing text within images, which would make the message incomplete for a blind person using an audio browser.
 For commercial messages, this would be a violation of the Americans with Disabilities Act.

 NOTE WELL: In the chart below, two-part messages are indicated.
 The total size of a two-part message is equal to the sum of the plain-text and HTML-formatted sizes plus about 4-6 KB for the header section.
 Thus, two-part messages might appear to increase bloat.
-This was not considered during any of these studies, however, because part of that increase — the plain-text part — is actually valid text content.
+In this latest study, bloat only considered the size of the HTML-formatting; the size of the plain-text portion of two-part messages was excluded.
 Nevertheless, two-part messages require more bandwidth to send and receive and more disc space to store than messages that are only HTML-formatted.

 Raw Data